webix-hub/docs/data/desktop/undo.md

 If you want to delete all the changes made to an item and set it to the initial state, you should pass the id of this item to the undo() method.

-- api/undo_removeundo.md - removes the records about all the operations made to an item the id of which is passed to the method.
+- api/undo_removeundo.md - removes history about all the operations made to an item.

 ~~~js
 $$("mylist").removeUndo(id);